How to grow Christmas cactus

 After a month or two, the cuttings should have rooted – give the cutting a gentle pull to check.
 If it doesn't budge, it has rooted.
 Pot the cuttings on into small individual pots and grow on in a warm room or greenhouse.

-The most common problem with Christmas cacti is lack of flowers.
-This is due to lack of the two rest periods and can resolved by following the care suggestions above.
+The most common problem is lack of Christmas cactus flowers.
+This is due to lack of the two rest periods and can be resolved by following the care suggestions above.